 Free or cheap Easter kids' activities at home

-Including Easter baking, make your own 'Play-Doh', and family movies on TV
+Including cheap Easter baking, make your own 'Play-Doh', virtual tours & family movies on free TV

 Is it even Easter without baking?
-Unfortunately, many people have struggled to get baking ingredients like flour and eggs recently, but if you have a bit of flour, margarine and sugar then you can make cheap vegan biscuits using this BBC Good Food recipe.
+If you have a bit of flour, margarine and sugar then you can make cheap vegan biscuits using this BBC Good Food recipe.
 You could always make them more egg-citing using a little bit of orange or lemon zest, or whatever flavouring you can get your hands on.

-TOP TIPS: Halve or quarter the recipe if you don't have enough flour (or enough of a substitute ingredient), or just want to save a bit more money by using less.
+TOP TIP: Halve or quarter the recipe if you don't have enough flour (or enough of a substitute ingredient), or if you just want to save a bit more money by using less.
 You'll still get some biscuits to decorate and eat at the end.

 If you don't have decorating icing, you can colour some white icing with food dye, put it in a sealable sandwich bag and snip off the corner to make your own.

-Chocolate nests – good if you've no flour
+Chocolate nests – cheap and simple to make, and good if you've no flour

 There's a number of ways you can customise a chocolate nest recipe, such as the one at BBC Food.
 You can use shredded wheat, popped rice or cornflake breakfast cereals if your usual choice is sold out.
 You can also use whatever chocolate you have, and replace the butter with margarine or even oil if need be.
 As long as an adult melts the chocolate, kids can get involved with every other stage quite easily.